 The various reasons for the establishment of specialized curricula cannot be specified in advance, but recent experience and review of the current specialized curricula suggest some possibilities.
 For example, the demands of an outside accrediting agency may be such that the program cannot be established within a major.
-(Examples are the Chemical Engineering Program and the Teacher Education Programs.)
 Another need might be for a program with very few electives.

 In all cases, the request for establishment of a specialized curriculum must be accompanied by specific, persuasive arguments that the program as proposed is needed and cannot be accommodated within the Sciences and Letters curriculum.
 For example, if the reason given for a specialized curriculum is the need for specific preparation for graduate work, then the unit must show that this university and other comparable universities expect entering graduate students to have that kind of preparation.